Health & Wellness

-According to Fetch by The Dodo’s on-staff veterinarian Dr. Aliya McCullough, fish oil mainly contains omega-3 fatty acids.
+According to Fetch’s on-staff veterinarian Dr. Aliya McCullough, fish oil mainly contains omega-3 fatty acids.
 “These omega-3 fatty acids have anti-inflammatory properties, which can help treat skin allergies like atopy, some kidney disorders, cardiovascular diseases and arthritis,” she adds.

 Your veterinarian can tell you the proper serving size of fish oil for your pup.
 Knowing the correct amount will lower the chance of adverse side effects of fish oil in dogs.